 16. Use mobile tools.

 It’s no secret that mobile devices have transformed how companies operate.
-Today, employees “out in the field”, across different geographic locations and time zones, can communicate with work efficiently.
+Today, employees in the field, teams spread across different locations, or on the go can communicate with work efficiently.

 17. Keep your teams organized.